Western intelligence is involved in the Ukrainian terrorist attacks against us

 Last updated:

-Russian President Vladimir Putin accused, on Wednesday, Western intelligence services, which he did not name, of involvement in “terrorist attacks” in his country, three days after a famous Russian military blogger was killed in an explosive device detonation in St. Petersburg.
+Russian President Vladimir Putin accused, on Wednesday, Western intelligence services, which he did not name, of involvement in “terrorist attacks” in his country, three days following a famous Russian military blogger was killed in an explosive device detonation in St. Petersburg.

 Putin said, while chairing a meeting of the National Security Council, the facts of which were televised, that “there is every reason to believe that third countries and Western intelligence services are involved in preparing sabotage and terrorist acts” in Russia as well as in the Ukrainian territories under Moscow’s control.